ethereum/pm/All Core Devs Meetings/Meeting 102.md

 **James** - The quilt team is the team that's that's tackling account abstraction right now and the Cat herders just did a peep an eip with them about abstraction stuff, so that's something else.
 If you're wanting to look into what they're doing in approach, it's a it's a good overview.
 And they did they did a deeper dive into like what are the transaction rules and things that make it safer or they're trying to make it as a safer thing.
 So for those that are interested, would be good to get an update on that.

-**Pooja** - And the video would be released on Monday on the godhood Twitter.
+**Pooja** - And the video would be released on Monday on the Ethereum Cat Herders Twitter.

 **Hudson** - Ok, anybody else?
 And do we have any other agenda items or things that we missed out on or that people want to talk about before we jump off the call?